Tommy Hunter

-Thomas James Hunter, CM, O.Ont (born March 20, 1937) is a Canadian country music performer, known as "Canada's Country Gentleman".
+Thomas James Hunter (March 20, 1937 – July 2, 2026) was a Canadian country music performer, known as "Canada's Country Gentleman".

 Career

-In 1956, he began performing as a rhythm guitarist on the CBC Television show, Country Hoedown.
+In 1956, he began performing as a rhythm guitarist on the CBC Television show Country Hoedown.
 The Tommy Hunter Show began as a CBC Radio program in 1960, replacing the long-running variety show The Happy Gang, and went on to replace Country Hoedown on CBC Television in 1965; Hunter's show was picked up by TNN in 1983 and ran on CBC until 1992.
 Performers on the show included singer-songwriter Gordon Lightfoot in the early years of his own musical career.

 People who performed on The Tommy Hunter Show early in their careers include: